ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 #### High level list format

-A denylist is made of an optional header and a list of blockitems separated by newlines.
+A denylist is a UTF-8 encoded text file made of an optional header and a list of blockitems separated by newlines (`\n`).
 Comment lines start with `#`.
 Empty lines are allowed.

 ```
 <header>